-Keep your screen taut.
+Keep your screen tight.
 Your screen should be stretched extremely tight across your frame.
 After using a new screen for a while, it will be come loose.
 This Screen Tool comes in super handy to push the vinyl spline back into the frame and tighten the screen.

 Apply a good amount of pressure to the screen and squeegee as you move the paint across the screen.
 You really want to press down hard to create a seal between the screen and your shirt.
 Otherwise, your paint may bleed.
 If you are noticing your design lines aren't sharp and crisp, try pressing down a little harder on the screen and squeegee.

 The type and brand of transfer tape makes a difference.
 If you have trouble with your design not coming off the transfer tape and sticking to the screen, you might want to try a transfer tape that isn't quite a sticky.
 My favorite transfer tape is one I sell in my shop: Transfer Tape

 Scoop up your extra paint on your screen and squeegee when you are done and put it back in your paint jar.
 No use in wasting perfectly good paint!

 Experiment with different colors beyond the basic colors that Speedball offers.
 Did you know that you can mix your screen printing ink?
 I offer a bundle of Ink Recipe Guides to help you learn how to mix new colors using some basic Speedball fabric inks.

 Wash and try again.
 If you make a mistake on your shirt, sometimes I've been able to immediately wash the shirt in water and Dawn dish soap to get all of the ink off.
 I have found this works with dark shirts and light color ink.
 I have tried washing off black ink on a yellow shirt and it didn't work.